 Diabetes and Cold Medications | Expert Advice on Diabetes Health

-A. Many over-the-counter (OTC) medicines for the common cold are perfectly safe to take if you have diabetes, but there are a few to avoid.
+A. Many over-the-counter (OTC) cold medications for the common cold are perfectly safe to take if you have diabetes, but there are a few to avoid.

-The ones that are generally considered safe to take include:
+The cold medications that are generally considered safe to take include:

 - Antihistamines (to relieve congestion), such as diphenhydramine, chlorpheniramine, brompheniramine and loratadine

 - Cough expectorants such as guaifenesin (when the cough is productive) or cough suppressants such as dextromethorphan (for a dry, hacking cough)

 - Acetaminophen for aches, pains and fevers; do not take ibuprofen, naproxen, or aspirin